 1. Changing the price from the main Inventory table:

-Lets focus to the far end of the table, thats where you will always find your prices.
+Let's focus on the far end of the table, that's where you will always find your prices.

 In this case, I have chosen the Simple Inventory item Blue Pen.

 Because Blue Pen is a locally created item its price is only visible in the local column.
 To change it I simply click on the field.

 Type in the new number.

 And just press Enter.
 The price information is instantly saved.

 Now let's look at the Merged Inventory item T-Shirt Red XL pricing.
 Because it is a merged item, it exists in both Local and Shopify Inventory.
 This means it can have two separate prices for each item.